-At the date of signing this report, the COVID-19 pandemic continues to have a significant impact on the global economy.
-As a result, the final impact of COVID-19 on the investments of the Group, and the ability of the investee companies to repay any financing commitments owed to the Group, is hard to predict and the carrying values of the investments and loans in the financial statements may differ from their recoverable amounts.
-Aside from investments, there is no other significant impact of COVID-19 identified in the financial statements.
+At the date of signing this report, the global economic and political uncertainty, together with rising inflation and interest rates, continues to have a significant impact on the UK economy.
+As a result, the final impact of these events on the investments held by the Group, and the ability of the investee companies to repay any financing commitments owed to the Group, is hard to predict and the carrying values of the investments and loans in the financial statements may differ from their recoverable amounts.
+The Group itself is not negatively exposed to rising interest rates, conversely, we would expect to benefit from increased levels of interest paid on cash deposits.